• Products

 Your talking points could go like this:

-Use these notes as talking points, and practice with a friend.
-Avoid being overly scripted as it may make you seem robotic.
+Use these notes as talking points, and practice with a colleague.
+Avoid being overly scripted as it may make you seem rehearsed.
 Anticipate potential objections from clients and prepare how best to address their concerns.

 #3: Some Pushback Is Normal

 When clients resist, the instinct may be to immediately counter their objections.
 However, this approach typically intensifies their resistance.
-Instead, adopt a super-listener mode.
+Instead, adopt a listening-first mode.
 Avoid interrupting, express gratitude for their concerns, and focus on addressing them.
 For instance, you might say, “I appreciate you sharing your concerns.
-Let me explain how these new tax-planning services will actually lead to better outcomes for you in the future.”
+Let me explain how these new tax-planning services may actually lead to better outcomes for you in the future.”

 Some clients will adapt smoothly, while others may struggle with the change.
 Stay attentive and proactive in addressing any concerns.
 If you remain open, calm, and confident, your clients will find it easier to adapt and may even embrace your assurance.